 - Step 4 Mix together the fish sauce, ketchup, lime juice, sugar, in a small bowl.

-- Step 6 s ready to combine.
+- Step 5 Now it’s ready to combine.
 Start bean sprouts, spring onions, then sauce, egg, tofu then noodles, delicately combining all the time.